1st and 2nd Chronicles Bible Study

 Look at 1 and 2 Chronicles with fresh eyes.
 See God's patience with real people and how He gives everyone a chance to reboot from bad choices.
+Bible Study coming soon!
+Until then, read the blogs below.

 Being a Memorable Woman